 Find an organization that helps pay for dental.
 For example, Dental Lifeline Network helps people who can’t afford dental care pay for their treatments.

 Have yourself added to your spouse’s or partner’s insurance, if you lack adequate coverage of your own.

 Check out a dental school.
 This is a low-cost option for a root canal, but be aware that you are taking a risk on a professional-in-training.

 Ask for a payment plan.
 Many dentists offer payment plans, which can lower your upfront costs.
 It’s always preferable to treat an infected tooth sooner, to avoid further — and more expensive — damage.

 If all else fails, pay with a credit card.
-Ideally, you should use a 0% interest credit card — but no matter which type of card you use, set up a repayment plan for yourself immediately, so you'll pay off the treatment quickly and avoid hurting your credit score.
+Ideally, you should use a 0% interest credit card (but don’t forget our earlier advice about this type of credit card) — but no matter which type of card you use, set up a repayment plan for yourself immediately, so you'll pay off the treatment quickly and avoid hurting your credit score.

 Today's Personal Loan Rates

 Get a customized personal loan quote.Qualify Now